Sample Size / Power Analysis for Dissertations

-Free Resources.
-To facilitate sample size determination, our team has calculated the sample size for a large variety of statistical tests for small, medium and large effect sizes.
-You can simply sign-up for a free trial of Intellectus Statistics to generate your write up.
-Learn more about sample size and power analysis here.
+Moreover To facilitate sample size determination, our team has calculated the sample size for a large variety of statistical tests for small, medium, and large effect sizes.
+Additionally, you can easily sign up for a free trial of Intellectus Statistics to generate your write-up.
+For further information, learn more about sample size and power analysis here.

 Power Analysis Resources